-In 2021 and 2020, input VAT were written-off amounting to $\mathbb{P}1.8$ million and $\mathbb{P}0.2$ million, respectively, were recognized under "Impairment loss" in the consolidated statements of comprehensive income.
+In 2022 and 2021, input VAT and refundable deposits written-off amounting to ₱6.8 million and ₱1.8 million, respectively, were recognized under "Impairment loss" in the consolidated statements of comprehensive income (see Note 18).

 Miscellaneous pertains to advances to suppliers and contractors.